Mechanical loss and stability analysis of NEXCERA in ultra-stable optical cavities: Mechanical loss of NEXCERA

 \subsection{Experimental setup}

-The setup for the mechanical loss measurements is shown in Fig.~\ref{fig:opticaltable}.
-A \SI{635}{\nano\meter} laser diode enables the optical readout of the sample oscillation.
-The laser beam is directed onto the sample's surface via a mirror, and the reflected beam exits the vacuum chamber at a slightly different angle.
-A steering mirror and lens then focus the beam onto the center of a quadrant photodetector, allowing for the detection of the sample’s motion.
-As the sample oscillates at a resonant frequency, the reflected beam provides information on both the oscillation frequency and amplitude.
-The signal from the quadrant detector is further used to calculate the mechanical loss factor.

-To suppress residual gas damping which would impair the measured mechanical loss factor, we use a two-step pumping process.
-A rotary vane vacuum pump is connected to the vacuum chamber for preliminary vacuum pumping, where a turbomolecular pump is directly mounted on top of the vacuum cap.
-With this setup we achieve a vacuum pressure of \SI{e-7}{\milli\bar}.
-As the vacuum pump rotates at several tens of thousands of revolutions per minute, the resulting frequency is so high that it is effectively damped by the mass of the vacuum chamber.
+Figure~\ref{fig:sideview} shows as a detailed view of the nodal suspension system.
+To minimize residual gas damping and its impact on the measured mechanical loss, we operate the experiment under high-vacuum conditions.
+A two-step pumping process is used: a rotary vane pump performs the initial evacuation of the chamber, followed by a turbomolecular pump mounted directly on top of the vacuum cap to maintain pressures down to \SI{e-7}{\milli\bar}.
+Vibrations from the turbomolecular pump, operating at tens of thousands of revolutions per minute, are at frequencies high enough to be effectively damped by the mass of vacuum chamber.